18. Guyana – How much money will Guyana receive – All hands on Oil – Concerns ExxonMobil’s Agreement – V.150817

 Customised with those clauses and articles you wish to have.

 Consult e.g. with a clever and seasoned PSC and E&P specialists and advisors with worldwide experience.
 Once signed it is extremely difficult to change and adapt it substantially.
+It can yield you really billions US$ extra income, a good contract.

 From what I perceive from internet publications the Government did recently renegotiate the original PPL with ExxonMobil and obtained somewhat better conditions.